ZEISS Additive Manufacturing Solutions

 Download the brochure and find out more about additive manufacturing

-Powder is the building block of additively manufactured parts.
+Powder is the building block of additively manufatured parts.
 Size distribution of individual powder particles influences how the powder is compacted and affects the density of the build and possibility of defects visible later in the process.
-Light microscopes, scanning electron microscopes and x-ray computed tomography help to define the powder
+Light microscopes, scanning electron microscopes and x-ray computed tomography help to define the powder quality.

 Successful build requires various post-processing treatments to ensure dimensional accuracy and optimal material properties.
 After printing, the part is still attached to the build plate.
 It is then heat-treated and removed with wire EDM.
 To better understand the influence of those processes on final quality, a CMM or optical 3D scanner can be used.